F41zK4r1m/HackTheBox/cerberus.md

 |_clock-skew: 13s
 ```

-### Sub-domain/directory enum:
+### Sub-domain/directory enumeration:

-After checking the results of port scanning I moved onto the sub directory enumeration & searched for any vulnerable sub directory/services but didn't found any as almost all of the services required authentication :
+After reviewing the results of the port scan, I moved on to sub-directory enumeration in search of any vulnerable services.
+However, I was unable to identify any such services as almost all of them required authentication.

+To perform the sub-directory enumeration, I used the following command:

     gobuster dir -u http://icinga.cerberus.local:8080/icingaweb2 -t 20 -w /usr/share/wordlists/dirbuster/directory-list-2.3-medium.txt -o cer_web -b 404,403 -k

+The command's output is shown in the image below:

 ![image](https://user-images.githubusercontent.com/87700008/226830002-a94919c5-1bc7-4abe-8486-8071708b35c4.png)

-I then started checking the website & the services running on it.
-I checked what is Icinga & found that : "_Icinga is a monitoring system which checks the availability of your network resources, notifies users of outages, and generates performance data for reporting._"
+I proceeded to investigate the website and services running on it.
+In doing so, I discovered that "_Icinga is a monitoring system designed to check the availability of network resources, notify users of outages, and generate performance data for reporting purposes._"

 ![image](https://user-images.githubusercontent.com/87700008/226831317-9aea70a7-ea04-40ca-b1db-56a544a3cf79.png)

-I tried for default credentials but that didn't worked, I checked HTML source code & found one JavaScript file in it but that is also not leaking any info.

-Then I searched for the potential exploits available for Icinga & found this [blog](https://www.sonarsource.com/blog/path-traversal-vulnerabilities-in-icinga-web).
+Despite attempting default credentials, I was unable to gain access.
+I also reviewed the HTML source code but found no additional information.

-The blog explains Path Traversal vulnerability (CVE-2022-24716) that can be abused to disclose any file on the server.
-It can be exploited without authentication and without prior knowledge of a user account.
+During my research, I came across a blog post that detailed a Path Traversal vulnerability (CVE-2022-24716) in Icinga.
+This vulnerability can be exploited to disclose any file on the server and can be done so without authentication and without prior knowledge of a user account.
+For more information, please refer to the following [blog post](https://www.sonarsource.com/blog/path-traversal-vulnerabilities-in-icinga-web).

 ### Initial access:

-I followed the blog & checked whether the website is vulnerable or not.
-So I used the below command with curl to check for response & received the response with hosts info :
+I followed the blog and used the curl command below to check whether the website was vulnerable:

     curl http://icinga.cerberus.local:8080/icingaweb2/lib/icinga/icinga-php-thirdparty/etc/hosts